racerxr650r/avrOS/README.md

 * **Sound Converter Utility** (snd2c) - Utility to convert various sound file formats to C code data structures that can be linked with user applications
 * **Serial Keyboard Service** (serkey) - Linux user mode serial keyboard/HMI device service.
 It can be used with avrOS applications to implement HMI devices connected to a Linux device using a serial port

-## Project Status and additional resources
+## Project Status and Additional Resources
 avrOS is still in it's sub 1.0 development stage.
 So there are lots of new features and drivers coming.
 For more information regarding avrOS, refer to the [User Manual](./doc/MANUAL.md).